Rock That Body: Music video

 From left to right apl.de.ap, Taboo, Fergie and will.i.am holding stereo-guns in the second half of "Imma Be Rocking That Body".

 The video was filmed on January 13, 2010, at Paramount Studios in Los Angeles, California.
 Directed by Rich Lee, it was shot back to back with the video for "Imma Be", the fourth song on The E.N.D.
 The two songs were mashed up into a medley, which is titled "Imma Be Rocking That Body".
 The video is the sequel for the "Imma Be" video and the second half of the "Imma Be Rocking That Body" video, which premiered on Vevo and Dipdive on Tuesday, February 16, 2010.
 The videos were separated for music channels with the introduction and conclusion removed.
 The video is described as a futuristic Wizard of Oz.
-It begins with the Black Eyed Peas and their good robot arriving at a city, the people in the city are stuck in a glitch.
+It begins with the Black Eyed Peas and their good robot arriving in a city, the people in the city are stuck in a glitch.
 The 4 members of the group shoot them with their stereo-guns to end their loop so they could continue dancing.
 As things are going well, the bad robot appears and kidnaps Fergie, will.i.am chases after it with his own robot while Fergie fights the bad robot and the other two members free the remaining people.
 After many failed attempts, will.i.am manages to shoot the bad robot, which initiates a dance-off with the good robot.
 The video ends as the bad robot runs out of energy and collapses.
 The "Imma Be Rocking That Body" video closes with a scene which reveals the entire story to be Fergie's dream as the other members find her barely conscious following her motorcycle accident in the introduction.
 As they check to see if she is okay, Fergie excitedly begins to tell them of her idea for their next music video.